Whenever I meet with a new prospective digital marketing client, one of the first things I ask them is:

 What is preventing you from being more successful than you’d like to be?

 Anything that’s ahead of you in the search rankings.

 Many studies have shown that 91% of people who search on Google only look at the search results on the first page.
-In fact, Google is getting so good at what it does that if someone is looking further than the first page, you may have to wonder about their motives.
+In fact, Google is getting so good at what it does that if someone is looking further than the first page, you may wonder as to their motives.

 The latest statistics show that 82% of Google searches are unbranded searches.
 That means the vast majority of people are looking for a service or product from a business that they do not know the name of.